Optimized Training Overview

 Normalized Training Load is a measure of your fitness or training capacity.
 NTL does not describe your performance ability, rather it describes your capacity to maintain a certain level of training stress.
 Learn more.

 Performance Readiness is a measure of your ability to perform at your best.
 It’s derived from your NTL, RTS7, and RTS.
-TriDot will ensure you have high Performance Readiness on your race day and considers your lack of Performance Readiness during training and assessments throughout your training.
+RunDot and TriDot will ensure you have high Performance Readiness on your race day and considers your lack of Performance Readiness during training and assessments throughout your training.
 Learn more.

 Fitness, Stress, & Readiness™ Graph

 Your Fitness, Stress, & Readiness™ (FSR™) graph allows you to visualize your current, past, and planned RTS, RTS7, NTL, and Performance Readiness.
 Learn more.

-TriDot Scores are performance ability measures for each discipline for triathletes.
-Your SwimDot, BikeDot, and RunDot Scores reflect your normalized functional threshold power or pace (FTP) on a 1 to 100 scale with 1 being the slowest and 100 being at or near world-record pace.
+Your RunDot Score is a measure of your performance ability in running.
+For triathletes, your TriDot Scores are a performance measure for each discipline.
+SwimDot, BikeDot, and RunDot Scores reflect your normalized functional threshold power or pace (FTP) on a 1 to 100 scale with 1 being the slowest and 100 being at or near world-record pace.

 Your TrainX Score is a single number between 1 and 100 that lets you know how you're doing with your training.
 TrainX describes your “training execution” of your prescribed optimized training relative to its value and impact on your overall performance improvement.
 It scores individual training sessions, weekly training, and multi-week training periods.